 a) the petroleum Act, Act 29 November 1996 no 72 relating to petroleum activities,

 b) the public registration Act, Act 7 June 1935 no 2 relating to public registration,

 c) the maritime Act, Act 24 June 1994 no 39 relating to shipping,

-e) licences, production licences as mentioned in the petroleum Act section 3-3 and licences to install and operate facilities for transportation and utilisation of petroleum as mentioned in the same Act section 4-3,
+e) licences, production licences as mentioned in the petroleum Act section 3-3 and specific licence to install and operate facilities as mentioned in the same Act section 4-3,

 f) participating interest, the pro rata share which a licensee holds at any time in a licence and in the joint venture which follows from the co-operation agreement which is associated with the licence,

 g) facilities, installations, plants etc as mentioned in the petroleum Act section 1-6 d, and which have been placed pursuant to the same Act sections 3-3 and 4-3.

 The Petroleum Register is kept by the Norwegian Petroleum Directorate.

 The Petroleum Register is kept by means of electronic data processing.